Theatre Uncut Festival 2013

 We staged Irish premieres of the short plays The Wing by Clara Brennan, Amanda by Kieran Hurley, Pick One by Neil LaBute, Capitalism is Crisis by Tim Price, and Church Forced To Put Up Gates After Font Is Used As Wash Basin By Migrants by Mark Thomas.
 They were staged in The Liffey Studio - in Crooked House - for one night, and performed, directed and stage managed by members of the Generator Ensemble.

 View the official Theatre Uncut Twitter page here.

-White Noise is a new play by Mary Linehan, directed by Keith Burke which charts a young man’s journey through addiction.
+White Noise was a new play by Crooked House Board Member Mary Linehan and directed by Keith Burke, which charted a young man’s journey through addiction.
 The play tells the story of Stephen (played by Jerry Chikwe) from the point-of-view of his subconscious, while his body is lying in an intensive care ward after a serious overdose.

-Developed over a period of three months, the performance was a blend of symbolic, drem-like sequences intercut with naturalistic scenes from Stephen's life.
+Developed over a period of three months, the performance was a blend of symbolic, dream-like sequences intercut with naturalistic scenes from Stephen's life.